Name: Laurie Miller

 Ashley is age 12, and Michael is age 11.

 How long have you lived in NWA and what brought you here?

-Can you tell us about your work with the American Diabetes Association?
+Can you tell us about your new ministry for moms with chronic illnesses?

 What does a typical day in your life look like?